realXtend/doc/arch_article/simple.rst

 ------------

 We are certainly not the first to propose genericity to virtual world base architectures.
-For example in the NPSNET-V work, extreme extensibility is achieved by the whole system being built around a minimal microkernel on which arbitrary code can be added at runtime using the mechanisms in the Java virtual machine [NPSNET-V]_.
+For example in NPSNET-V, the system is a minimal microkernel on which arbitrary code can be added at runtime using the the Java virtual machine [NPSNET-V]_.
 A contemporary example is the Meru architecture from the Sirikata project, where a space server only knows the locations of the objects.
 Separate object hosts, either running on the same server or any client / peer, can run arbitrary code to implement the objects in the federated world [sirikata-scaling]_.
 Messaging is used exclusively for all object interactions [sirikata_scripting]_.
 The idea with the Entity-Component mechanism in Naali is, instead, to lessen the need to invent own protocols for all networked application behaviour when for simple usage using the automatically synchronized attributes suffices.
 In preliminary talks with some Sirikata developers we concluded that they want to keep base level clean from such high level functionality, but that things like the attribute autosync would be desireable in application level support scripts.

 The aggregation, not inheritance, using EC model was adopted from game engine literature [ec-links]_.
 Running the same Javascript code partially both on the server and clients is basically identical to a gaming oriented virtual world platform called Syntensity [syntensity]_.
-Also in Syntensity developing custom functionality is enabled by defining own entity types, and declaring what so-called StateVariables each such entity has.
-These StateVariables are then automatically synchronized to all participants, they are basically identical with the Naali EC attributes.
-The Naali implementation is inspired by the Syntensity one, which we studied early on.
-The difference is that in Syntensity the entities exists on the scripting level only, and the basic functionality like object movements is hardcoded in the Sauerbraten/Cube2 platform which was originally built for a first person shooter game.
+Also in Syntensity you compose own entities by declaring what so-called StateVariables they have.
+The data is then automatically synchronized among all participants, they are basically identical with the Naali EC attributes.
+The Naali implementation is inspired by Syntensity.
+The difference is that in Syntensity the entities exists on the scripting level only, and the basic functionality like object movements is hardcoded in the Sauerbraten/Cube2 first person shooter platform.
 In Naali everything is now made with the ECs only, so the same tools work for e.g. graphical editing, persistentence and network sync identically for all data.

 The document oriented approach of having worlds as files is of course precedented in 3D file format standards like VRML, X3D and